lbologna/hbp-sp6-guidebook/_sources/online_usecases/trace_analysis/syn_events_fituser_mod/syn_events_fituser_mod.rst.txt

 This use case allows a user to fit synaptic events using user’s data and model.

-Selecting this use case, one Jupyter Notebook is cloned in a private existing/new collab.
-By launching the notebook (Run All from the “Cell” menu), a simple graphical interface will guide the user to:
+Selecting this use case, 2 Jupyter Notebooks are cloned in a private existing/new collab.

-|
+The cloned Notebooks are:

+1. "Synaptic events fitting with user model" - it allows users to:

-1. Select a local experimental file
+   1.1.
+Select a local experimental file

    .. container:: bsp-container-center